 On three days each year, Years 7-11 have their own Empowerment Days that are specifically designed to cover aspects of PHSCEE that cannot be delivered through other lessons.
 These days often involve outside agencies and guest speakers and cover issues such as drugs, bullying and careers.
 All students will attend at least one assembly each week that is well planned and coordinated to support the delivery of social, moral, spiritual and cultural aspects of learning, including the promotion of British values.

 Key Stage 3: Years 7 and 8

 Key Stage 4: Years 9, 10 and 11

 Students now begin their GCSE courses.
-Students will study both English Language and English Literature, along with Mathematics and a Double Award in Science.
-Students also pick four options from a combination of GCSE and Level 2 vocational courses.
+Students will study both English Language and English Literature, along with Mathematics, a Double Award in Science and Citizenship.
+Students also pick three options from a combination of GCSE and Level 2 vocational courses.
 They will also continue to have one Physical Education lesson per week.
 Students are placed on a Pathway before they choose their options.

 Pathway 1 is a traditional GCSE route where at least one of the options a student selects must be a language, and one must be either History or Geography.

-Pathway 2 allows students to select either History or Geography, plus three further GCSE or vocational subjects.
+Pathway 2 allows students to select either History or Geography, plus two further GCSE or vocational subjects.

-A selection of the possible subjects which are available for students to select are: Business Studies, Media Studies, Health and Social Care, ICT, Statistics, Performing Arts and Graphics.
+A selection of the possible subjects which are available for students to select are: Art, Business Studies, Geography, Health and Social Care, History, Hospitality, ICT, Performing Arts, Product Design and Sport.